 c) Breastfeeding brain development.
 This translates to higher judgment and language development.

-d) Breast milk boosts the immune system thereby decreasing instances and severity of Respiratory infections, urinary tract infections and diarrhea.
+d) Breast milk boosts the immune system thereby decreasing instances and severity of respiratory infections, urinary tract infections and diarrhoea.

 a) Reduction in Health care costs: Fully breastfed children typically need fewer doctor visits, prescriptions and hospitalization.